gregcube/spooky_scoreboard_daemon/README.md

     /ssb.sh
     ./main.x86_64
     ```
+11. Edit **/game3/etc/resolv.conf** to look like the following:

+    ```
+    nameserver 8.8.8.8
+    nameserver 8.8.4.4
+    ```

-11. Back to the terminal:
+12. Back to the terminal:

     9. `shutdown -h now`

-12. Turn off your machine.
+13. Turn off your machine.
 Unplug USB drive/ stick.
 Disconnect keyboard.

-13. Start your machine, play a game, and hope for the best.
+14. Start your machine, play a game, and hope for the best.
 Once you finish
     a game the scores should be uploaded to the server.